-In order to obtain a log-Sobolev inequality, the right-hand side of (2.17) must be bounded by the Dirichlet form with respect to the measure $v_0$ .
+To obtain a Log-Sobolev inequality, the right-hand side of (2.17) must be bounded by the Dirichlet form with respect to the measure ν_0 .
 The same argument with $\Phi(x) = x^2$ would give a bound on the variance rather than the entropy and correspondingly a spectral gap inequality; the required bound is easier to obtain in this case.